google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/what-is-mixed-content.markdown

 **Passive mixed content** refers to content that doesn't interact with the rest of the page, and thus a man-in-the-middle attack is restricted to what they can do if they intercept or change that content.
-Passive mixed content includes images, video, and audio content, along with other resource that cannot interact with the rest of the page.
+Passive mixed content includes images, video, and audio content, along with other resources that cannot interact with the rest of the page.

 **Active mixed content** interacts with the page as a whole and will allow an